Porter Cable vs Dewalt (2023) — Comparing the Leading Power Tool Brands

 The DeWalt kit has many of the same tools as its competitor, including a powerful hammer drill, impact driver, reciprocating saw, circular saw and LED light as well.
 On the surface, it looks the same, but why is one much pricier than the other?

-As expert power tool users, our team members were confident they could find the difference between the PC and DeWalt tools.
+As expert power tool users, I was confident they could find the difference between the PC and DeWalt tools.
 They picked up the reciprocating saws from both packages and the reason for the price difference was as clear as day – the DeWalt power tool was much sturdier.

 As for the motors on these handheld power tools, the results of Porter-Cable versus DeWalt were a tie.
 The maximum torque was comparable on the handheld circular saw.
 While the construction doesn’t impact the performance, the durability of the PC power tools can suffer over time.